In 'The Environmental Nexus,' students explore the many paths to saving the planet

-The words above, splashed across a massive screen in big red letters in a Princeton classroom this spring, forecast the consequences by 2050 of people continuing to burn fossil fuels and degrade the environment.
+The words above, splashed across a massive screen in big red letters in a Princeton classroom in Spring 2017, forecast the consequences by 2050 of people continuing to burn fossil fuels and degrade the environment.

 "These are eye-popping numbers, world-war levels of trouble," said Stephen Pacala, the Frederick D. Petrie Professor in Ecology and Evolutionary Biology, as he delivered the last lecture of the semester for Princeton's new undergraduate environmental studies course "The Environmental Nexus."